emard/wifi_jtag/README.md

 Here's lua code for nodemcu that listens to port 3335 and talks remote_bitbang protocol of OpenOCD

-It should be used to send SVF bistream to the FPGA.
+When sufficiently debugged it

-Currently it is just proof-of-concept which does boundary scan.
-At least it shows that input/output wiring is ok.
+should be used to send SVF bistream to the FPGA.

     interface remote_bitbang
     remote_bitbang_port 3335